aayushbhardwajj/API_Based_Web_Scraping/README.md

     ```python
     dump_csv(nfts)
     ```

+6. .csv file is in the output directory

-6. Run the cell to get the output.
+7. Run the cell to get the output.